 - 1. Deliver an acceptable sermon/speech. - 2.
 Demonstrate skills in an appropriate internship. - 3.
 Satisfy all KCU General Graduation Requirements. - 4.
-KCU does not allow students to take more than 24% of their classes in a non-traditional format (e.g., internet or online classes).
-For a 121 hour program, no more than 30 hours may be in a non-traditional format.
+KCU does not allow students to take more than 49% of their classes in a nontraditional format (e.g., internet or online classes) For a 121 hour program, no more than 59 hours may be in a non-traditional format. - 5.
+Complete and pass three SaBRE classes (see page 32).